 DP13687 The Extensive Margin of Aggregate Consumption Demand

-About half of the cyclical change in US non-durable consumption expenditure is due to changes in the products entering households' consumption basket (the extensive margin).
-Changes in the basket depend mostly on fluctuations in the rate at which households add new products; removals are relatively acyclical.
-These patterns are largely explained by the fact that households respond to income increases by adopting new product varieties in their consumption basket.
-Fluctuations in household adoption are a prominent determinant of the aggregate demand for new products and amplify the long-run welfare effects of aggregate shocks.
+About half of the aggregate change in US non-durable consumption expenditure is due to changes in the products entering households’ consumption basket (the extensive margin).
+Changes in the basket are driven by fluctuations in the rate at which households add new products; removals fluctuate little.
+These patterns are largely explained by the fact that households respond to income increases by adopting products already available on the market in their consumption basket.
+Fluctuations in household adoption cause a bias in the measurement of inflation, drive the aggregate demand for new products, and amplify the effects of aggregate shocks.